Skip to content

 Overview

-UNESCO, the United Nations Educational, Scientific and Cultural Organization, promotes peace and security through international cooperation in education, sciences, culture, communication, and information.
+UNESCO, the United Nations Educational, Scientific and Cultural Organisation, promotes peace and security through international cooperation in education, sciences, culture, communication, and information.
 Their mission is to foster global citizens who are free of hate and intolerance, to provide quality education for all, and to strengthen bonds between nations through cultural heritage.

 They partnered with Kind for their Education in Emergencies (EiE) project, a five-year initiative collecting data from countries experiencing crises, whether natural disasters or conflicts.
 The project’s aim is to gather, understand, and share knowledge, identify best practices, improve data systems, and facilitate learning from affected countries to prepare for and assist future crises.